PeanutFIsh/PC-9000/README.md

   - Also if it interrest to you to know which softwares i use for code this simulator so here is them :
     - Astase PowerBatch (Batch coding)
     - Notepad (for VBScripts and quick changes in Batch files)
-    - Microsoft Visual Basic 2005 Express Edition (for GUI apps)
+    - Microsoft Visual Studio 2017 Community (for GUI-based apps)